-C. V. Ramamoorthy is with the Department of Electrical Engineering and Computer Sciences, Computer Science Division, University of California, Berkeley, CA 94720 USA (e-muil: ram@csce.berkeley.edu).
+C. V. Ramamoorthy is with the Department of Electrical Engineering and Computer Sciences, Computer Science Division, University of California, Berkeley, CA 94720 USA (e-mail: ram@csce.berkeley.edu).

-M. H. Assaf and E. M. Petriu are with the School of Information Technology and Engineering, Faculty of Engineering, University of Ottawa, Ottawa, ON K1N 6NS, Canada.
+M. H. Assaf and E. M. Petriu are with the School of Information Technology and Engineering, Faculty of Engineering, University of Ottawa, Ottawa, ON KIN 6NS, Canada

 W.-B. Jone is with the Department of Electrical and Computer Engineering and Computer Science, University of Cincinnati, Cincinnati, OH 45221 USA.
-M. Sahinoglu is with the Department of Computer and Information Science.